Which plants are good feng shui and which plants are bad feng shui?

-We can divide the so-called good feng shui plants in 2 categories:
+We can divide the so-called good feng shui plants into 2 categories:

 1. The feng shui plants known as top air purifying plants, as there can be no good feng shui energy in a home or office without clean, good quality air.
 Many beautiful plants are in this category - from the tall and graceful Areca Palm to the abundant and lush Boston Fern.

 2. The good feng shui plants also known as the traditional feng shui money plants.
 The term is usually the money plant, but there are at least two plants that are widely used as a feng shui money plant.

 The so-called bad feng shui plants are usually the plants that, because of their shape, can bring undesired energy into one's home.

 The cactus plant is a classic example of a so-called bad feng shui plant because its energy is very "spiky".

 Sometimes the Mother-in-Law's Tongue plant also called the Snake Plant (Sansevieria trifasciata) is considered a bad feng shui plant.
 However, this is not true, because the Snake Plant can bring very helpful feng shui energy when needed in specific areas of a home or office; this plant has strong protective energies.

 As for the feng shui positioning of plants in one's home or office, the best spots are in the bagua areas that are nourished by the Wood element of the plant.
 East, Southeast, and South bagua areas are excellent feng shui areas to decorate with plants.

 The North bagua area can be weakened by the presence of a strong feng shui Wood element (too many plants), so it is best to avoid many plants in the North.
 The same applies to Southwest, Northwest, West, and Northeast areas; only a moderate presence of plants is recommended in these feng shui bagua areas.